sayari-analytics/strictly-formed/README.md

 # Strictly Formed

-Component state bindings for redux and statically typed forms for typescript
+Component state bindings for redux and typescript

 ### Install